reveurmichael/machine_learning/Readme.md

 For each session, please bring your own Laptop!

-For Thursday, please bring your headphone as well.
+For Thursdays' practice sessions, please bring your headphone as well, because you will watch videos.

 ### Monday (Lectures and Continuous assessments)